Road freight transport statistics

 Data sources and availability

 Bulgaria and Romania: While Bulgaria and Romania had no obligation to report prior to their accession in 2007, they started to report data for the reference year 2006.

-Malta: Regulation (EU) No 70/2012 does not apply to Malta, so long as the number of Maltese-registered goods road transport vehicles licensed to engage in international transport does not exceed 400 vehicles.
+Malta: Reg.
+70/2012 does not apply to Malta, so long as the number of Maltese-registered goods road transport vehicles licensed to engage in international transport does not exceed 400 vehicles.

 Finland: National and international surveys have been harmonised and follow a common methodology from Q1 2011 onwards, leading to a break in time series in 2011.

-United Kingdom: As road transport data for 2011 have not been reported yet, 2010 data have been used instead.
+United Kingdom: As road transport data for 2011 and 2012 have not been reported yet, 2010 data have been used instead.

 Liechtenstein: Liechtenstein reports only international road freight transport.

-EU-27 totals calculated in this article refer to road freight transport reported by the 27 Member States excluding Malta which is not reporting road freight statistics.
+EU-28 totals calculated in this publication refer to road freight transport reported by the EU-28 Member States excluding Malta which is currently exempted from reporting road freight statistics.